 - Never let JBL root balls or any root balls/tabs escape out of the substrate and into the water column.
 Unfortunately this will create unwanted algae.
 If this does happen, do a large water change as soon as possible.

 - If you are finding it difficult to reach sufficient levels of Co2, you can top it up using Seachem Flourish Excel.
 This is not dangerous to fish and merely offers a top up of Co2 in another form.
 This is a safer option than turning up the Co2 if you are worried about gasing your fish.
 Top ups using excel is especially effective if you have high light, as the demand for Co2 increases with the more light you have.

 - Please contact us via our facebook page if you are feeling uncertain.

 Offers: If you want us to make you up a custom fertiliser please email us with your recipe in grams.
 Price will depend on the amount of ingredient used.
 PPS-Pro method for example is more expensive but will last longer.
 We are happy to send a quote.

 Ingredients available if making up custom recipe:

 - Sodium Bicarbonate

 - Magnesium Sulphate

-- Te Aquatic Mix – Contains iron and necessary trace elements and is safe for fish
+- Trace Elements for aquatic plants – Contains iron and necessary trace elements and is safe for fish